ricketytoc/tp/docs/UserGuide.md

 ### Sorting displayed employees : `sort`

-Sorts the currently displayed list in EmployeeManager based on the specified prefix in ascending order.
+Sorts the displayed list based on the specified employee's attribute in _ascending_ order.

 Format: `sort [i/] [d/] [e/] [s/] [r/] [n/] [p/]`

 * The prefix specifies the attribute to be sorted with.
 * Exactly one of the prefix must be specified.
+* Refer to the [Prefix Summary](#prefix-summary) for help on the mapping of the attribute and prefix
-* Attributes are sorted by lexicographical order except for salary which is simply by numerical order.
+* Attributes are sorted by lexicographical order.
+For example, "Alice" comes before "Bob", and "100" comes before "200".

 Examples:
-* `sort i/` sorts the displayed list in ascending ID.
+* `sort i/` sorts the list by ID.
-* `sort d/` sorts the displayed list in ascending department.
+* `sort d/` sorts the list by department.
-* `sort e/` sorts the displayed list in ascending email.
+* `sort e/` sorts the list by email.
-* `sort s/` sorts the displayed list in ascending salary.
+* `sort s/` sorts the list by salary.
-* `sort r/` sorts the displayed list in ascending role.
+* `sort r/` sorts the list by role.
-* `sort n/` sorts the displayed list in ascending name.
+* `sort n/` sorts the list by name.
-* `sort p/` sorts the displayed list in ascending phone.
+* `sort p/` sorts the list by phone.

 ### Incrementing multiple employees' salaries: `increment`